 - BC1.
-The objective of this [draft] standard is to set disclosure requirements that cover the information required by undertakings across all sectors (subject to the rebuttable presumption in ESRS 1 paragraph 57) in order to report under a double materiality perspective.
-It covers in particular: - (a) the impacts on consumers and end-users; - (b) the material risks and opportunities arising from the undertaking's impacts and dependencies.
-Such risks and opportunities are sources of financial effects; and - (c) the actions taken to address impacts, mitigate and pursue opportunities related to workforce and the results of those actions; and - (d) the effects of risks and opportunities on the undertaking's development, performance and position over the short-, medium- and long-term and therefore on its ability to create enterprise value (financial effects)
+The objective of this [draft] standard is to set disclosure requirements that cover the information required by undertakings across all sectors in order to report under a double materiality perspective.
+It covers in particular: - (a) the positive and negative, actual or potential impacts on consumers and/or endusers; - (b) the material risks and opportunities arising from the undertaking's impacts and dependencies.
+Such risks and opportunities are sources of financial effects; and - (c) the actions taken to address impacts, mitigate and pursue opportunities related to workforce and the results of those actions; and - (d) the financial effects on the undertaking over the short-, medium- and long-term.